JediJade/Voltamind-Simulator-Profile/README.md

 Hands-on workshops for battery simulation and configuration 📖 การอ้างอิง (Citation)
 If you use this repository in academic work, please cite it appropriately or contact the author for reference details.
+## For Training and Education

+This repository is provided for learning and teaching purposes.
+Learners are encouraged to modify parameters, observe simulation behavior, and understand the engineering rationale behind BMS configuration.

 © Voltamind / Jesada Pholcharoen
 For education, research, and responsible engineering use.